 One of my favorite winter outdoor adventures is visiting a natural hot spring!
 I’ve done this in Washington, Oregon, California, Wyoming, Iceland, and New Zealand… and each time was amazing!
 There is something so magical about sitting in a hot pool whilst watching the snow fall around you.
 I’ve found these experiences are best shared with a small group of friends.

-In my experience, some must take items for a winter outdoor hot spring experience are: a swimsuit, quick drying towel, beanie to keep your head warm, dry change of clothes, water bottle (always reusable), and snacks.
+In my experience, some must take items for a winter outdoor hot spring experience are: a swimsuit, quick-drying towel, beanie to keep your head warm, dry change of clothes, reusable water bottle, and snacks.